Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 - UnionPay

-Just scan Thai QR codes with your regular Chinese payment app.
+Just scan Thai QR codes with your regular app.
 It converts automatically.
 Simple as that.

 Option 2: Everyone Else Uses the TAGTHAi App

-For everyone else (Americans, Europeans, Australians, etc.), there’s the TAGTHAi app with “Easy Pay” feature:
+For everyone else (Americans, Europeans, Australians, and so on), there is the TAGTHAi app with its “Easy Pay” feature:

-- Download the TAGTHAi app (official tourism app)
+- Download the TAGTHAi app (the official tourism app)

 - Scan any PromptPay QR code to pay